 A large majority of migrants do not move to a rich country, but to a less poor country.
 Immigration quotas should be proportionate to how much the host country has destroyed other countries.
 The UK should have quotas for Indians and Nigerians, France for Malaysians and Tunisians, Belgium for Congolese people.
 And when the migrants arrive in the host country, they should be allowed to take the family with them and stay – unlike the "guest workers" who were lured to build up the much needed workforce of the colonial powers and then asked to go back when there was no need them more.

-The Dominican Republic should be high on the US quota list; Americans supported Dominican dictator Rafael Trujillo for thirty years.
-The same is true of Iraq, where the United States inflicted a war on the country that resulted in 600 deaths.
-In the name of justice, the United States should now welcome as many Iraqis; For every death we caused there, someone should have the opportunity to start a new life in the United States.
+The Dominican Republic should be high on the US quota list; the Americans supported the Dominican dictator Rafael Trujillo for thirty years.
+The same goes for Iraq, where the United States inflicted a war on the country that resulted in 600 deaths.
+In the name of justice, the United States should now receive as many Iraqis; For every death we caused there, someone should have the opportunity to start a new life in the United States.

 About 12 million Africans were taken as slaves and transported across the Atlantic.
 Shouldn't 12 million Africans be allowed to live in the lands that were enriched at the expense of their ancestors?
 Both parties will benefit from this: Africans will continue to suffer from what slavery did to their homeland, and the host country will once again gain the benefit of African labor – but this time it can happen without pain and a fair wage.